AdventuresInDevops/Website/episode-release-generator/prompt-page-generator.md

    - **Short Description:** A concise summary (max 180 characters).
    - **Long Description:** Use the extracted main discussion topics to generate a long description for the episode.
 It should Always three paragraphs.
    - **Picks of the Episode:** At the end of the transcript the people in the episode will discuss PICKs.
 Extract all the picks form the episode.
-   - **SEO-Optimized URL Slug:** Ensure it’s relevant but never includes people’s names.
+   - **SEO-Optimized URL Slug:** Ensure it's relevant but never includes people's names.

 3. **Deliver the Final Output**
    - Using the extracted required content from step 2.
 Create a markdown file with all content filled in.
 You will use the following markdown template.